Snipers Unknown Challenge

 See Each Match Details For Restrictions

-Each team will carry one pistol, one riles and one rucksack/backpack for the entire event.
+Each team member will carry one pistol, one rifle and one rucksack/backpack for the entire event.
 Food, water, ammo and supplies must be on your person each day.
 No one will be allowed to go back to rooms or vehicles once the days events have begun.
-It is highly recommended to have 100 rounds of pistol and 150 rounds of rifle.
+It is highly recommended to have a minimum of 100 rounds of pistol and 150 rounds of rifle.

-Each shooter must have holster a worn that can retain their pistol, while crawling, jumping and running.
-Pistols deemed unsafe will not be allowed to be utilized during that stage and possible the entire competition.
+Each shooter must have a holster worn that can retain their pistol, while crawling, jumping and running.
+Pistols deemed unsafe will not be allowed to be utilized during that stage and possibly the entire competition.

 Packing List